-The following chart shows the the cables that come with the Corsair RM750X power supply unit.
+The following chart shows the cables that come with the Corsair RM750X power supply unit.

 Summary of Which Components Comes with Which Cables Included

-The following table should help you identify which cables come with a certain PC component.
+The following table should help you identify which cables have a certain PC component.

 Also Read: What are PCIe Cables Used For?